 Authors are also welcome to post their accepted author manuscript on their personal or institutional web site.
 Please note that consistent with Elsevier's author agreement, authors should not post manuscripts directly to PMC or other third party sites.
 Individual modifications to this general policy may apply to some Elsevier journals and society publishing partners.As a leading publisher of scientific, technical and medical (STM) journals, Elsevier has led the industry in developing tools, programs and partnerships that provide greater access to, and understanding of, the vast global body of STM information.
 This service is an example of Elsevier willingness to work cooperatively to meet the needs of all participants in the STM publishing community.

-Language (usage and editing services)Submission
+Language (usage and editing services)

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop (http://webshop.elsevier.com/languageediting/) or visit our customer support site (http://support.elsevier.com) for more information.
+Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's Author Services.

-Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
-The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
-Please note that even though manuscript source files are converted to PDF files at submission for the review process, these source files are needed for further processing after acceptance.
-All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail removing the need for a paper trail.
+Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
+The system converts your article files to a single PDF file used in the peer-review process.
+Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
+All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-Submission Site for International Journal of PsychophysiologySuggestions for Referees
+Submission Site for International Journal of Psychophysiology

-International Journal of Psychophysiology manuscripts should be submitted using the journal's online submission and review Web site at http://ees.elsevier.com/intpsy/.
+International Journal of Psychophysiology manuscripts should be submitted using the journal's online submission and review Web site at https://www.editorialmanager.com/INTPSY/default.aspx.

 All authors must suggest of 3 potential referees on submission, together with their full addresses and email details.
 Please do not suggest reviewers from your own institution, previous or current collaborators.
 Suggested reviewers must also have published a paper on the same topic in a peer-reviewed journal.
 Please note, the final choice of reviewers is that of the Editor and the journal reserves the right not to use reviewers which have been suggested by the authors.